urnathan/libcody/README.md

 FIXME: do we need the module here?

 request.
 This indicates the CMI file has been written to disk, so that any other compilations waiting on it may proceed.
-A single
-response:
+Depending on compiler implementation, the CMI may be written before the compilation completes.
+A single response:

 `OK`